 For more detailed explanations of the skills needed to be a Pinterest VA, keep on reading.
-The great thing about becoming a Pinterest virtual assistant is that you don’t need any “formal” qualifications or schooling – you just need to be willing to learn about Pinterest and enjoying using it!
+The great thing about becoming a Pinterest virtual assistant is that you don’t need any “formal” qualifications or schooling to do it – you just need to be willing to learn about Pinterest and enjoying using it!

 Why Focus on Pinterest?

 There are a million different virtual assistant services you can offer.

 However, focusing on just Pinterest is smart because it’s so in-demand right now and specializing will allow you to land more clients.

 Pinterest has more than 150 million active users, and 93% of those report that they use Pinterest to plan for purchases.
 Pinterest users are also 47% more likely to be introduced to new brands than users on other social media platforms.

 While Pinterest can provide awesome results for sales and traffic, it can be time-consuming and a new skill for business owners to learn, which is why many prefer to hire it out to a talented VA instead.
 (And that’s where you come in!)

 Pinterest is experiencing a lot of growth right now, and it’s only going to become a bigger player for business owners looking to expand online.